RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 CCSDT-unrelaxed gives 0.0915 and CCSDT-relaxed gives 0.0844 a.u.
 CCSDTQ-unrelaxed gives 0.0889 and CCSDTQ-relaxed gives 0.0879 a.u.

-It seems that we have reached an effective FCI-limit using coupled cluster theory, based on the smaller changes seen between CCSD(T), CCSDT and CCSDTQ as well as the smaller variations between unrelaxed and relaxed densities.
+It seems that we have reached an effective FCI-limit using coupled cluster theory, based on the small changes seen between CCSD(T), CCSDT and CCSDTQ as well as the smaller variations between unrelaxed and relaxed densities.
 Clearly, inclusion of triples correlation effects seems critical (quadruples effects less so) and the density approximation in CC needs to be reliable.